Tax Avoidance by Big Timber: a Big Problem in Oregon

 3. Income taxes

+In the past, harvest taxes and property taxes were used to support local governments.
 Between 1990 and 2005 taxes on Oregon forest lands were completely changed.
-Taxes dramatically decreased.
-Large industrial corporate owners saw their local tax burden (property & harvest taxes) decline by over 80% in inflation adjusted dollars.
-Harvest and property taxes to either state or local government declined by over 70% in inflation adjusted dollars.
+Taxes dramatically decreased for large industrial corporate owners.
+Our research indicates that industrial owners saw their local tax burden (property & harvest taxes) decline by over 80% in inflation adjusted dollars.

 Oregon Timber Tax Collections